 In certain cases, a Pass in the Leaving Certificate Applied may be deemed equivalent to a Leaving Certificate.
-A H7 grade is also deemed equivalent to an O6 grade.

-A Pass or above in the Links Modules subject may be counted as one subject.

-A Fetac Level 5 or 6 major award will have 120 Credits (Please note any certificate which has a lower number is only a Minor Award and is not sufficient to determine eligibility).
+- A Pass or above in the Links Modules subject may be counted as one subject. - A Fetac Level 5 or 6 major award will have 120 Credits (Please note any certificate which has a lower number is only a Minor Award and is not sufficient to determine eligibility).